 Reproductive studies have been performed in rats and rabbits at oral doses of up to 2000 and 500 mg/kg/day, respectively, and in both species at intravenous doses of up to 200 mg/kg/day, and have revealed no significant evidence of impaired fertility or harm to the fetus due to Famotidine.
+While no direct fetotoxic effects have been observed. to the letus due to Famodoline.
 While no direct fetotoxic effects have been observed, sporadic abortions occurring only in mothers displaying marked decreased food intake were seen in some rabbits at oral doses of 200 mg/kg/day (about 49 times the recommended human dose of 80 mg per day, based on body surface area) or higher.
 There are, however, no adequate or well-controlled studies in pregnant women.
 Because animal reproductive studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.